tombensve/Seagull/README.md

 - Trivial to use.
 - Supporting multiple protocols of communication.
 - A service deployable should be runnable with "java -jar MyService.jar"
-- (Auto discovery.)
+- Auto-ish discovery of running jars. (trying to figure out how to solve that without using something like mDns!)

 ----

 I leave it up to developers to abuse things in any way they want!
 I will not make things extremely strict and limited, just to steer people who do not know what they are doing.
-Put on a blindfold, swing sharp objects, and run fast!
+Put on a blindfold, swing shaDp objects, and run fast!
 I'm not going to stop you!

 That said, there is a certain architecture here!